 Originated at the Morden Research Station, Agriculture Canada, by Dr. C. R. Ure for the Prairie Fruit Breeding Cooperative, selected as 51-101-1 at Lacombe, tested as PF 26, and released in 1979.
 The tree is semi-vigorous, compact, upright spreading with a tendency to biennial bearing.
 It is hardy to zone 2a, and susceptible to fire blight.
 The fruit is medium to large size, 6-7 cm (2.5 - 3.5") in diameter, round oblate, regular, and matures in early to mid September.
 The flesh is greenish-yellow base, with 2- 40% washed and striped with red.
 The flesh is creamy white tinged with green, moderately acidic but pleasant.
 It is good for fresh eating and cooking and stores for up to 8 weeks.
 Note: To counter the biennial bearing habit regular annual pruning and fruit thinning is required.
-They are also prone to falling off the tree when hit with a lawn mower.
-Our tree had pretty severe dieback in 2013 after a brutal spring, but has come back.
-I have planted another on different rootstock so will evaluate its hardiness.
+They are also prone to falling off the tree when disturbed.
+Severe springs can cause severe dieback (2013), but trees can recover.